jwrhw7tueydwtt7575g/Liver_Cirrhosis/README.md

     prediction = rfc.predict(input_df)
     print("Predicted Stage:", prediction[0])

-# Create widgets
+# Create the interactive widget
 interact(make_prediction, **input_dict)
-Evaluation
+📊 Evaluation
-After training the model, its performance is evaluated by comparing the predicted values to the actual test data.
-The accuracy score is calculated, indicating the percentage of correctly predicted stages.
+The model's accuracy is evaluated using the test dataset.
+We calculate the accuracy score, which reflects the percentage of correct predictions on unseen data.
+This helps us gauge the model's generalization ability.

-Usage
+🚀 Usage
-Steps to use the project:
+How to Use:
-Install the necessary dependencies using the command:
+Install the necessary dependencies:

 bash
 Copy
 Edit
-pip install pandas numpy scikit-learn ipywidgets matplotlib Download the liver_cirrhosis.csv dataset and place it in the same directory as your script.
+pip install pandas numpy scikit-learn ipywidgets matplotlib Download the liver_cirrhosis.csv dataset and place it in the same directory as your code.

-Run the model training script to train the model on the dataset.
+Run the training script to train the model on the dataset.

-Use the interactive prediction interface to input a patient's data and get the predicted cirrhosis stage.
+Use the interactive interface to input data and receive real-time predictions for the cirrhosis stage.